Totopara – The Idyllic World of Toto Tribes

 totopara

-Wintertime, beginning from October till March is the ideal time to visit Totopara.
+The best time to visit Totopara is from October to March.
 You can experience the culture, lifestyle, heritage of these secluded tribes of North Bengal.

 How to get there?